 8. Tourist Friendly Stations

-This is a great deal for travelers!
-If you do not know how to speak Japanese, there will always be a Tourist Information center with one who speaks good English to get you informed.
+This is a great deal for travellers!
+If you do not know how to speak Japanese, there will always be a Tourist Information centre with one who speaks good English to get you informed.
 There also are free English translated flyers/magazines/leaflets to help tourists on their journey and adventure in Japan.
 I even saw someone who speaks Korean/Chinese too!
 Sugoi!
-Worry not much if you get lost, almost every station (but not all) has an information center.
+Worry not much if you get lost, almost every station (but not all) has an information centre.
 Japan is a very tourist friendly country indeed!

 9. Cleanliness, everywhere!